 He showed me the catalog and noticed that we could have an extra match of color and keep many of the same nice elements by replacing the windows.

-I was interested, but ultimately, I’d want to see the price tag on these puppies.
+I was interested, but ultimately, I’d want to see the price for new windows.

 For the window on the left, these would cost $750 for the materials and installation.
-For the window on the right, it would run me $1,300 for the materials and installation.
+For the window on the right, it would be about $1,300 for the materials and installation.
 I was actually a little bit drawn back.

-In my head, I was going to pay at least $1,000 per opening, and thought it would be more like $1,500 an opening.
+Before the house tour, I thought I was going to be at least $1,000 per opening, and expected the price to be roughly $1,500 an opening.

 My front door has a little bit of a gap between the floor and door.
 In addition, the window is a single pane window.
 All together, the front door is very energy inefficient and makes the house quite cold when it’s below 0 in January and February!

-So, after we went through the numbers, I could get 8 windows and a door for roughly $12,000, and the at 0% financing for 3 years?
+We went through the numbers.
+I could get 8 windows and a door for roughly $12,000, and finance this purchase at 0% for 3 years.

-- I’m replacing 8 windows, 5 of which don’t open
+- I replaced 8 windows, 5 of which didn’t open

-- Great for Spring and Fall days where I can open up the windows for a breeze
+- This will be great for Spring and Fall days when I can open up the windows for a breeze

-- A new stylish door which will increase curb appeal
+- I now have a new stylish door which will increase curb appeal

-- Increasing the energy efficiency of my house.
+- I’ve increased the energy efficiency of my house.

 - A value add for my energy bills and my comfort living in the house

-- Get free money and upgrade the value of my house
+- The 0% financing is free money and I’ve upgraded the value of my house

 - This is a great selling point and a great value add for renting the place out if I ever do that